-Our research and development expenses consist of costs incurred for Company-sponsored research and development activities.
+Our research and development expenses consist of costs incurred for Company-sponsored research and development activities, as well as occasional support for selected investigator-sponsored research.
 The major components of research and development costs include pre-clinical study costs, clinical manufacturing costs, clinical study and trial expenses, insurance coverage for clinical trials, consulting, scientific advisors and other third-party costs, salaries and employee benefits, stock-based compensation expense, supplies and materials and allocations of various overhead costs related to our product development efforts.
-To date, all of our research and development resources have been devoted to the development of CPP-109 and CPP-115, and we expect this to continue for the foreseeable future.
+To date, all of our research and development resources have been devoted to the development of CPP-109 and CPP-115.
 Costs incurred in connection with research and development activities are expensed as incurred.